Ravenglass: History

+Toponymy

 There are multiple explanations of the origin of the name Ravenglass.
 One is that it may be derived from, or from words equivalent to Welsh yr afon glas, meaning "the greenish or blueish river".
 The name may also be of Norse-Irish origin, containing the Irish personal name Glas and meaning "Glas's part or share".
 The terminal element might be Gaelic glas, "small stream".
 Also suggested is derivation from the Old Norse personal name Hrafnkell, suffixed with Old Norse óss, "estuary".

 Governance

+Ravenglass is the main settlement within the civil parish of Muncaster.
+There are two tiers of local government covering Muncaster, at parish and unitary authority level: Muncaster Parish Council and Cumberland Council.
+The parish council generally meets at Muncaster Parish Hall, which is on Main Street in Ravenglass.
+The parish is wholly within the Lake District National Park, and so some functions are administered by the Lake District National Park Authority, notably planning.

-Ravenglass is within the Copeland UK Parliamentary constituency.
-Trudy Harrison is the Conservative Member of Parliament.
+At a national level, the parish is within the Barrow and Furness UK parliamentary constituency.

-Before Brexit, its residents were covered by the North West England European Parliamentary Constituency.
+From 1974 to 2023, before the creation of Cumberland Council, Ravenglass was governed by Copeland Borough Council and Cumbria County Council.

 Attractions

 Tourist attractions include Muncaster Castle and the Ravenglass and Eskdale Railway.